 From one sufferer to another,

-I had no idea that first couple of days that I would still be dealing with it over five years later, yet here I am.
+I had no idea that first couple of days that I would still be dealing with it over seven years later, yet here I am.

 Chronic pain takes a toll but the good news is that Jesus remains the same – yesterday, today, and forever.
 And His love never waivers.

 Life is hard, but God is good.

 Read My Blog Posts About Chronic Pain